 The Vortex team and our strategic partners actively support management in the following six operational areas:

 Develop and execute on ambitious growth plan; professionalize sales and marketing; expand into new verticals and markets

 Use experience and network to scale and professionalize the management team as well as the organization

 Augment growth and improve competitive position by executing on a pragmatic m&a plan.
 Leverage on Vortex team for origination and deal execution

 Optimize capital structure to support organic and inorganic growth initiatives with a combination of debt and equity

 Align IT strategy with business objectives, including (re)defining product roadmap, tech team set-up and buy or build decisions

-Invest in financial systems and KPI monitoring to allow for data driven decision making.
-Set-up pragmatic board structure that fits company size
+Invest in financial systems and KPI monitoring to allow for data-driven decision-making.
+Set up a pragmatic board structure that fits the company size

 At Cars-on-the-web (now Adesa Europe), we saw the opportunity to become the leading portal for used cars in the B2B segment in Europe.
 Since day 1, we were on the same page with Vortex.
 We were able to accelerate growth by defining clear priorities, having financial muscle to invest and by solving our key technology challenges.
 Acquiring German competitor GW Liste marked a step change in our growth journey and relevance in Europe.
 Vortex played a pivotal role to prepare and sell the business to KAR, a US based strategic owner.